 Of course, any word can be used as a safe word.
 And the concept is not limited to sexual situations either.
-Commonly used by undercover operatives of all kinds while wearing a wire or being in a bugged room, people engaged in a combat sport, and people engaged in a setting where reality and fiction could easily be mixed up.
-(See Covert Distress Code
+Commonly used by undercover operatives while wearing a wire or being in a bugged room, people engaged in a combat sport, and people engaged in a setting where reality and fiction could easily be mixed up.
+(See Covert Distress Code.)

 - Something hilariously unsexy, such as the name of an Ugly Politician Local to Area Where Writer Lives.

 - Something which can be confused easily with something else, leading to hilarious consequences when the safe word is invoked by mistake.

 - Something which is hard to remember or hard to pronounce, giving the character a really hard time.